Add and manage CA and client certificates in Postman

 Let's Encrypt SSL certificates have a lifetime of 90 days.
 Let's Encrypt recommends using an ACME client to automatically renew your certificate every 60 days.

-Removing a certificate
+Remove a certificate

 Remove a certificate if you no longer need it to send requests from Postman.

-Using a certificate
+Use a certificate

 After adding a client certificate, you don't have to perform any extra steps to use the certificate in Postman.
-When you make an HTTPS request to a configured domain, Postman automatically sends the client certificate with the request.
+When you make an HTTPS request to a specified domain, Postman automatically sends the client certificate with the request.
 The certificate is sent using OpenSSL handling, and Postman doesn't change the certificate.

 Postman won't send the certificate if you make an HTTP request.

-Confirming a certificate was sent
+Confirm a certificate was sent

 You can confirm that a certificate was sent using the Postman Console.
-Open the Postman Console by selecting Console in the Postman footer, and then send a request.
+Open the Postman Console by selecting Console in the Postman footer, then send a request.

-In the example below, Postman sent the certificate because the request used https://.
+In the example below, Postman sent the certificate because the request used HTTPS.
 You can expand the request to view details about the certificate that was sent with the request.

 Certificate details in the Console

-Viewing certificate details
+View certificate details

-Hover over the network icon for network information
+Hover over Network for network information

-Troubleshooting certificate errors
+Troubleshoot certificate errors

 If certificate verification fails when sending a request, Postman displays an error message in the response pane.
 To fix the error, turn off SSL verification for the request.